-As an historical town, Glenwood Springs has many interesting stories to tell.
+As historic town, Glenwood Springs has many interesting stories to tell.
 Often we focus on our favorite Wild West Characters such as Diamond Jack and Doc Holliday.

 With the help of the Glenwood Springs Historical Society we have gathered some interesting biographies of impressive ladies from Glenwood Springs.
-We will continue to gather stories of women to remember from Glenwood Springs but decided to publish this post on the last Throwback Thursday of March, Women’s History Month!
+We will continue to gather stories of women to remember from Glenwood Springs but decided to publish this post to celebrate Women’s History Month!

 Elizabeth Elliott was born October 30, 1881 at Ballansloe County, Galway, Ireland.
 She came with her parents at age 10 months to the United States and settled on a North Dakota homestead.
 She stated in an interview that “she was raised on oatmeal and the Bible”.